Hokuetsu Corporation

 Oct.
 2009

-Kishu Paper Co., Ltd. becomes, through an exchange of equity, a 100% subsidiary of Hokuetsu Pulp Co., Ltd., which changes its trading name to Hokuetsu Kishu Paper Co., Ltd.
+Kishu Paper Co., Ltd. becomes, through an exchange of equity, a 100% subsidiary of Hokuetsu Paper Mills, Ltd., which changes its trading name to Hokuetsu Kishu Paper Co., Ltd.

 Apr.
 2011

-Merger with Kishu Paper Co., Ltd. is completed and operations integrated.
+Merger with Kishu Paper Co., Ltd. is completed and operations are integrated.

 Oct.
 2011

-The sales businesses of agents Marudai Shigyo Co., Ltd. and Tamura Paper In., are merged with Hokuetsu Kishu Sales Co., Ltd.
+The sales agency businesses of Marudai Shigyo Co., Ltd. and Tamura Paper In., are merged with Hokuetsu Kishu Sales Co., Ltd.

 Feb.
 2012